msaxton/msaxton-dh-rare-books/slides.md

  ### Description of Class Session
  - Brief discussion of book history as a academic discipline
- - Comparison of 4 different digital editions Gibbon ch.
-11
+ - Comparison of 4 different digital editions Gibbon
     - [Image](https://go.gale.com/ps/i.do?p=ECCO&u=mlin_m_tufts&id=GALE|CW0100409632&v=2.1&it=r&sid=bookmark-ECCO&sPage=15&password=OFYhE_c1mc5q1Hw4&ugroup=outsideeee)
     - [TEI/XML](https://github.com/msaxton/nlp-data/blob/main/gibbon.xml)
     - [Plain Text](https://www.gutenberg.org/cache/epub/731/pg731.txt)
     - [HTML](https://www.gutenberg.org/cache/epub/731/pg731-images.html#chap11.2)
 - Brief discussion of the importance of a text's materiality

-#### Sample titles (from over 50)
+#### Sample titles (from over 50 titles)
+- Boethius.
+(1450) _De consolatione philosophiae_
+- Juvenal.
+(1501) _Iuuenalis ; Persius_
-- Hobbes, Thomas. _Leviathan, or, The matter, forme, & power of a common-wealth ecclesiasticall and civill_
+- Hobbes, Thomas.
+(1651) _Leviathan, or, The matter, forme, & power of a common-wealth ecclesiasticall and civill_
-- Blome, Richard. _Britannia: or, A geographical description of the kingdoms of England, Scotland and Ireland, with the isles and territories thereto belonging_
+- Blome, Richard.
+(1673) _Britannia: or, A geographical description of the kingdoms of England, Scotland and Ireland, with the isles and territories thereto belonging_
+- Cheselden, William.
+(1796) _Anatomical tables of the human body_
-- Gibbon, Edward. _The history of the decline and fall of the Roman Empire_
+- Gibbon, Edward.
+(1826) _The history of the decline and fall of the Roman Empire_
-- Equino, Olaudah. _The life of Olaudah Equiano, or Gustavus Vassa, the African_
+- Equino, Olaudah.
+(1837) _The life of Olaudah Equiano, or Gustavus Vassa, the African_
-- Truth, Sojournor. _Narrative of Sojourner Truth_.
+- Truth, Sojournor.
+(1875) _Narrative of Sojourner Truth_.
-- Juvenal. _Iuuenalis ; Persius_
-- Whitman, Walt. _Leaves of Grass_
+- Whitman, Walt.
+(1856) _Leaves of Grass_
-- Boethius. _De consolatione philosophiae_
+- Wharton, Edith.
+(1905) _The House of Mirth_

 #### In-Class Activity
 Pick a book and answer the following questions.
 It is fine to pick a source you cannot read.
 You